Jonathan2251/lbt/_sources/riscv.rst.txt

   ==============  ==============  =============

-ilp32 and lp64 are Soft-Float Calling Convention.
+Both ilp32 and lp64 are Soft-Float Calling Conventions.

-Soft-Float Calling Convention: Floating-point arguments are passed and returned **in integer registers**, using the rules for integer arguments of the same size.
+Soft-Float Calling Convention means floating-point arguments are passed and returned **in integer registers**, using the same rules as integer arguments of the corresponding size.

 - -mabi=ABI-string